Connect with others who understand.

 3. Restless Legs Syndrome

-Restless legs syndrome (RLS) is exactly what it sounds like — a brain condition that causes an uncontrollable urge to move the legs.
+Restless legs syndrome (RLS) is a neurological (nervous-system related) condition that causes an uncontrollable urge to move the legs.
 This condition often gets worse at night, making it hard to fall asleep or causing you to wake up during the night.
 People with RLS may also have relationship challenges, as their movements can often wake up a partner.
-Research shows that RLS is more common in people with obesity, possibly tied to brain chemical (dopamine) levels, genetics, or lack of iron in the blood.

 Treating RLS